ibm-ecm/container-samples/operator/platform/ocp/install.md

    ```

    > **Note**: The `cp.icr.io` value for the **docker-server** parameter is the only registry domain name that contains the images.
+   > **Note**: Use “cp” for the docker-username.
+The docker-email has to be a valid email address (associated to your IBM ID).
+Make sure you are copying the Entitlement Key in the docker-password field within double-quotes.
+.
 4. Take a note of the secret and the server values so that you can set them to the **pullSecrets** and **repository** parameters when you run the operator for your containers.

 ### Option 2: Download the packages from PPA and load the images